ucd-library/cork-icon/readme.md

 ### Advanced

-If the basic set up doesn't work for you, you can always extend the base classes:
+If the basic set up doesn't work for you, you can always extend the base classes.
+You will want to disable the default instatiation with `corkIconConfig.noInstantiation`.

 Extend the BaseModel to assign your store and service:
 ```js